Nekzad Dhunjibhoy – GC Powerlist

 Career Biography

-Nekzad R. Dhunjibhoy is the General Counsel at the Narotam Sekhsaria Family Office, a group of companies owned and controlled by the Narotam Sekhsaria family (NSFO) and, with the benefit of 18+ years of work experience, looks after all of NSFO’s legal affairs (which includes supporting NSFO’s business teams and investee companies on corporate matters, M&A/ VC/ private equity transactions, finance and ending transactions, real estate transactions, commodities transactions, regulatory and litigious matters; preparing and pdating various internal policies and rotocols; advising on internal restructurings; engaging and managing external legal counsel, etc.) As such, Dhunjibhoy is a part of NSFO’s senior leadership.
-Dhunjibhoy serves as an executive and non-executive director on the boards of various NSFO entities.
-Dhunjibhoy is also a member of Salaam Bombay Foundation and Ambuja Cement Foundation, non-profit organisations supported by NSFO.
+Nekzad R. Dhunjibhoy is the General Counsel at the Narotam Sekhsaria Family Office, a group of companies owned and controlled by the Narotam Sekhsaria family (NSFO).
+With over 18 years of work experience, Dhunjibhoy looks after all of NSFO’s legal affairs.
+This includes supporting NSFO’s business teams on corporate matters, M&A/ VC/ private equity transactions, finance and lending transactions, real estate transactions, commodities transactions, regulatory and litigious matters; preparing and updating various internal policies and protocols; working with investee companies and NGOs supported by NSFO on their legal matters, advising on internal restructurings; engaging and managing external legal counsel, etc. As such, Dhunjibhoy is a part of NSFO’s senior leadership and serves as an executive and non-executive director on the boards of various NSFO entities.
+Dhunjibhoy is also a member of Salaam Bombay Foundation and Ambuja Cement Foundation – two non-profit organisations supported by NSFO.
 Dhunjibhoy has worked with NSFO for over five years.
+Prior to taking on an in-house role with NSFO, Dhunjibhoy was a Corporate/ M&A specialist at the law firm of Talwar Thakore & Associates (TT&A) for 12 years since its inception.
+Prior to joining TT&A, Nekzad worked at Crawford Bayley & Co. where he started his career in law.

 How do you motivate and manage the other members of your legal team well?